ccollicutt/tanzu-build-service-control-plane-demo/README.md

 ### Pull and Scan the Image Again

-Get the new version of the image that TBS built.
+Get the new version of the image that TBS just built.

 ```
 docker pull $TBS_REPOSITORY/demo-image